-The AP table is a central element of the configuration for WLCs.
-Here, the WLC assigns WLAN profiles (i.e. the combinations of logical and physical WLAN parameters) to the APs via their MAC addresses.
-Furthermore, the existence of an entry in the AP table for a specific AP affects its ability to connect to a WLC.
-Under WLAN Controller > AP Configuration > Access Point Table you can define the following parameters for each AP:
+The access point table is a central element of the configuration for WLCs.
+Here, the WLC assigns WLAN profiles (i.e. the combinations of logical and physical WLAN parameters) to the access points via their MAC addresses.
+Furthermore, the mere existence of an entry in the access-point table for a particular access point affects its ability to establish a connection to a WLC.
+Under WLAN Controller > AP Configuration > Access point table you can define the following parameters for each access point: